cmaureir/progra-alma/lectures/week8/lecture31.rst

 CCL has two main functions:

- 1. Serve as the language in which are written the "observing scripts".
+1. Serve as the language "observing scripts" are written in.
- 2. Serve as a suite of interactive commands to be used by harware engineers, testing or debugging equipment, or staff astronomers, developong new observing procedures.
+2. Serve as a suite of interactive commands to be used by hardware engineers, testing or debugging equipment, or staff astronomers, developing new observation procedures.

-The next diagram explain the architecture, and the relation between CCL and the control subsystem:
+The next diagram explains the architecture and the relationship between CCL and the control subsystem:

 .. image:: ../../_static/images/ccl_02.png
    :alt: CCL Architecture